10 Home Organizing Hacks for a Clutter-Free Home

 Don’t forget to give your digital world a decluttering makeover with these tips:

-- Set digital organizing routines: Just like you might do a quick tidy of the living room each evening, build tiny digital clean-ups into your week.
-For me, that’s every Friday: I empty my computer’s recycle bin, move that week’s documents into the right folders, and scroll through my phone deleting bad photos.
+• Set digital organizing routines: Just like you might do a quick tidy of the living room each evening, build tiny digital clean-ups into your week.
+Every Friday, I empty my computer’s recycle bin, move that week’s documents into the right folders, and scroll through my phone deleting bad photos.
 It takes maybe 15 minutes.

-- Tidy up your inbox: Unsubscribe from emails you never read and create simple email folders (or labels) for things like bills, work, personal, etc. I was shocked to learn the average person has over 1,000 unread emails lurking in their inbox.
-Now I aim for a slim inbox – not zero (let’s be real), but I can at least see the important stuff without wading through junk.
+• Tidy up your inbox: Unsubscribe from emails you never read and create simple email folders (or labels) for things like bills, work, personal, etc. I was shocked to learn the average person has over 1,000 unread emails lurking in their inbox.
+Now I aim for a slim inbox.

 Hack #10: Make Organization a Daily Habit